Khushi130404/TetraTic/README.md

 - The game is won by the player who wins 3 small boards in a row, similar to classic Tic-Tac-Toe.
 - If all small boards are filled and no player has won, the game ends in a tie.

+## 🏗️ Components

+🔹 MainBoard

+- The overall 9×9 board containing 9 instances of SmallBoard.
+- Handles game logic, turn switching, and win conditions.

+🔹 SmallBoard

+- A single 3×3 board, representing one section of the MainBoard.
+- Keeps track of individual small board wins.

+🔹 Tie

+- Displays the result when the game ends in a tie.

+🔹 Win

+- Handles and displays the final winner when a player wins the game.